-It's an exciting time to be an L&D professional.
+It's an exciting time to be an L&D professional in Hong Kong's hospitality industry.
 The field is going from strength to strength, aided by a number of significant technological trends.

 For practitioners, new iterations of integrated LMS's mean that for the first time, you can track an employee's learning progress and career goals in the one place.
 You can draw on insights from big data aggregated across your entire workforce, and present these to senior management.